-The questions in Section 1 will draw upon the topics listed in Appendix 1.

-In Section 1, all parts will assume knowledge of the mathematical content of Part A (Mathematics).
+Questions in Section 1 will draw upon the topics listed for each part in Appendix 1.
+All parts will assume knowledge of the mathematical content of Part A (Mathematics).
+The knowledge assumed for each part in Section 1 is summarised: